nicodex/amiga-ocs-cpubltro/README.md

   - [cpubltro-pal.adf](cpubltro-pal.adf) PAL Kickstart disk (Amiga 1000)
   - [cpubltro-pal.rom](cpubltro-pal.rom) PAL 256K ROM image (MapROM/emu)

+Currently both versions use the same drawing routine and differ only in the pixel aspect ratio and should work on both systems (yes, even the PAL version should also work on NTSC, it is over-drawing into line 35, but the calculations per field are completed before the drawing routine syncs to the top line 44).

 Revision 2025 demo (Amiga 500 without CIAs, Paula, and RAM):
 ![Revision 2025 demo board](README.jpg)